AvinashBarade/RLHF/abc.md

 # RLHF

-As per your suggestion, I selected model B's response as a conversation history.
+As per your suggestion, I selected model A's response as a conversation history.
 Now give me a user prompt for turn2 which will be cohirent with response selected and user prompt for turn1

 Now provide me these details for both the responses